Top 10 Ixalan Cards in Magic: The Gathering

 The Ixalan Set

 With a focus on dinosaurs, pirates, merfolk, and vampires, Magic: The Gathering's 2017 Ixalan release boosted many formerly-weak creatures into viable competitive options.
-You'll notice many pirates employing treasure artifacts, lands with powerful double-sided transformations, and dinosaurs who strengthen when damaged, making self-harming tactics surprising effective.
+You'll find pirates employing treasure artifacts, lands with powerful double-sided transformations, and dinosaurs who strengthen when damaged, making self-harming tactics surprising effective.

-I strove to find the ten all-around best cards for any format, but I admittedly favor commander (EDH) play, and this list skews a bit towards that direction.
-That said, here are Ixalan's ten best cards!
+I admittedly favor commander (EDH) play, and this list skews a bit towards that direction, but I did my best to cast objective thoughts on each card.
+That said, here are the ten strongest cards in Magic's Ixalan set!

 10. Heartless Pillage